The Key Benefits of SolarEdge Systems

-With a SolarEdge system, there is a small power point tracker integrated into each solar panel, which allows for each individual panel to output power independently from the other panels, significantly increasing system output.
+SolarEdge systems can output significantly more solar power in all weather conditions.
+With a SolarEdge system, there is a small DC Optimiser integrated into each solar panel, which allows for each individual panel to output power independently from the other panels, significantly increasing system output.

 According to Renewable Energy World, shading of as little as 9% of a solar system connected to a central inverter, can lead to a system-wide decline in power output with as much as 54%.

 The below image is a great example of how SolarEdge can significantly increase output.
 In this image, the unshaded panels will be working at maximum output, despite the patchy shade, because each panel is independent of the rest of the array.

 This is a great example of how micro inverters can significantly increase output.
 In this image, the system will be working at near maximum output, despite the patchy shade.

 Solar panels are manufactured within a power tolerance.
 Each manufacturer is different, however, the better brands tend to have a 3% range in tolerance.
 For example, a 3650W panel from LG Solar will be anything from 365W up to approximately 375W.
 The only way to take advantage of this is to use a system such as SolarEdge or Enphase that features panel level output, otherwise, you will be outputting power at the rate of the worst performing panel in your array.
 At best this will be at the panels’ rating, at worst it may be much less.

 3. Underperforming panels

 An independent study by CSIRO for Choice Magazine tested one panel from 15 of the most common solar panels available in Australia.
 During the test, they found that 12 out of the 15 panels performed under their claimed nominal power, some by as much as 10W.

 Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and real-world output.